Kunal-3004/Assessli-AI-Hackathon/README.md

 # Assessli Agentic AI Chatbot 🤖

 ## 🚀 Project Overview

-This project presents the **Assessli Agentic AI Chatbot** which integrates advanced **Retrieval-Augmented Generation (RAG)** techniques to provide accurate and contextually enriched responses.
+This project presents the **Assessli Agentic AI Chatbot**, an advanced conversational assistant that combines **Retrieval-Augmented Generation (RAG)** with adaptive and modular enhancements.
+The system leverages AI to provide factually accurate, personalized, and context-rich responses in real time.

-The system enhances traditional RAG pipelines with two mechanisms:
+Two key innovations elevate its performance:
 - **Adaptive Query Refinement**
 - **Context-Enriched Document Indexing**

-These upgrades ensure high-quality results by adapting to the user’s intent and refining both retrieval and generation in a loop until a reliable output is formed.
+Together, these ensure precise document retrieval, deeper understanding, and dynamic generation cycles for higher reliability and relevance.

 ---